frankt716/cse-191-fall23/rec02.md

 | 𝓜₃ | false      | true         |
 | 𝓜₄ | false      | false        |

-If the language has more propositional variables then there will be more interpretations.
+If the language has more propositional variables then there will be more truth value assignments.

-Of course, the meaning of a proposition depends on which one of the 4 interpretations we are using.
+Of course, the meaning of a proposition depends on which one of the 4 truth value assignments we are using.
 Compound propositions can be assigned meanings systematically as follows:
-- the meaning of T in a given interpretation 𝓜 is true
+- the meaning of T in a given truth value assignment 𝓜 is true
-- the meaning of F in a given interpretation 𝓜 is false
+- the meaning of F in a given truth value assignment 𝓜 is false
-- the meaning of is-raining in a given interpretation 𝓜 is given by the interpretation 𝓜
+- the meaning of is-raining in a given truth value assignment 𝓜 is given by the truth value assignment 𝓜
-- the meaning of is-wednesday in a given interpretation 𝓜 is given by the interpretation 𝓜
+- the meaning of is-wednesday in a given truth value assignment 𝓜 is given by the truth value assignment 𝓜
-- the meaning of ¬ P in a given interpretation 𝓜 is given by applying the function `not` to the meaning of P in the same interpretation
+- the meaning of ¬ P in a given truth value assignment 𝓜 is given by applying the function `not` to the meaning of P in the same truth value assignment 𝓜
-- the meaning of P ∧ Q in a given interpretation 𝓜 is given by applying the function `and` to the meanings of P and Q in the same interpretation
+- the meaning of P ∧ Q in a given truth value assignment 𝓜 is given by applying the function `and` to the meanings of P and Q in the same truth value assignment 𝓜
-- the meaning of P ∨ Q in a given interpretation 𝓜 is given by applying the function `or` to the meanings of P and Q in the same interpretation
+- the meaning of P ∨ Q in a given truth value assignment 𝓜 is given by applying the function `or` to the meanings of P and Q in the same truth value assignment 𝓜
-- the meaning of P ⇨ Q in a given interpretation 𝓜 is given by applying the function `if ... then ...` to the meanings of P and Q in the same interpretation
+- the meaning of P ⇨ Q in a given truth value assignment 𝓜 is given by applying the function `if ... then ...` to the meanings of P and Q in the same truth value assignment 𝓜

 #### Examples